 Here you find an overview of various ARRs:

 The Swiss National Bank and the stock exchange operator SIX will in future issue and use SARON (Swiss Average Rate Overnight).
 The average interest rate is calculated based on priced transactions in the order book of the SIX Repo platform.
 The determination of the interest rate is subject to constant monitoring.
-In the eurozone, LIBOR and the Euro OverNight Index Average (EONIA) will be replaced by ESTR (Eurozone Short Term Rate).
-The reformed EURIBOR, on the other hand, is considered compliant and will therefore not be replaced by ESTR.
+In the euro zone, ESTR (Eurozone Short Term Rate) will replace the previous EONIA (Euro OverNight Index Average).
+According to the European Securities and Markets Authority (ESMA), the reformed EURIBOR of the administrator European Money Markets Institute (EMMI) is compliant and will therefore remain in place.

 In the US, the USD LIBOR will be replaced by the Secured Overnight Financing Rate (SOFR).
 The SOFR is an interest rate that is paid for overnight borrowing secured by US government bonds.
 It is calculated and published daily by the Federal Reserve in New York in cooperation with the Office of Financial Research.
 The UK will use the Sterling Overnight Index Average (SONIA), which was launched by the London Wholesale Market Brokers Association in 1997.